-The following table reflects the weighted average assumptions used to estimate the fair value of options granted during fiscal 2018, 2019 and
+The following table reflects the weighted average assumptions used to estimate the fair value of options granted during fiscal 2018, 2019 and 2020:

-Fiscal Year Ended January 31, 2018 2019 2020 Expected life (in years from vesting) 6.08 - 6.25 6.25 6.10 - 6.25 Expected volatility 42.0% - 44.0% 40.0% - 41.0% 40% Expected dividends 0.00% 0.00% 0.00% Risk-free rate 2.07% - 2.27% 2.71% - 3.06% 1.63% - 2.59%
+Fiscal Year Ended January 31,

+2018 2019 2020

+Expected life (in years from vesting) 6.08 - 6.25 6.25 6.10 - 6.25

+Expected volatility 42% - 44% 40% - 41% 40%

+Expected dividends 0.00% 0.00% 0.00%

+Risk-free rate 2.07% - 2.27% 2.71% - 3.06% 1.63% - 2.59%

 In addition to assumptions used in the Black-Scholes option-pricing model, we must also estimate a forfeiture rate to calculate the stock-based compensation expense for our option awards.
 Our forfeiture rate is based on an analysis of our actual forfeitures.
 We will continue to evaluate the appropriateness of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover and other factors.
 Changes in the estimated forfeiture rate can have a significant impact on our stock-based compensation expense as the cumulative effect of adjusting the rate is recognized in the period the forfeiture rate is revised.
-If a revised forfeiture rate is higher than the previously estimated forfeiture rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the financial statements.
-If a revised forfeiture rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the financial statements.
+If a revised forfeiture rate is higher than the previously estimated forfeiture rate, an adjustment is made that will result in a decrease to the stock-based compensation expense recognized in the financial statements.
+If a revised forfeiture rate is lower than the previously estimated forfeiture rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the financial statements.